JiwaFinancials/RosedaleCustomerPortal/README.md

 The _Sales Quote Report_ setting is the Jiwa report to use to generate a PDF of a quote for a customer.
 It defaults to the standard Jiwa quote report.
 Change this to your own quote format if you have one.

 ## User Group
+A user group should be created to define the necessary REST API route permissions.

-Create a new user group named Customer Web Portal.
-Enable this user group.
+Import the user group https://github.com/JiwaFinancials/JiwaCustomerPortal/blob/master/User%20Group%20Customer%20Web%20Portal.xml to create a user group named Customer Web Portal with all the required permisssions, or create and enable your own group.

 ### Route permissions
 Grant the following REST API permissions to the Customer Web Portal User Group: